-If you are traveling on your own and want to join a group for a trip to La Fortuna Waterfall, or if you want to combine a visit to La Fortuna Waterfall with some other great activities in town, consider joining a group tour to the La Fortuna Waterfall.
+If you are traveling on your own and want to join a group for a trip to La Fortuna Waterfall, consider a tour.
+La Fortuna Waterfall tours are also a great way to combine a visit to the falls with some other fun activities in the area.
 Here are a few great options:

 - Half-Day Waterfall Tour with Lunch: This unique tour offers an opportunity to visit the La Fortuna Waterfall and enjoy a typical Costa Rican lunch as well as a visit to a little village of the Maluku Indians.

-- Nature Lovers Combo Tour: Visit La Fortuna Waterfall, hike the paths of the Arenal Volcano, and the suspension bridges of the Arenal Hanging Bridges Park.
-This tour lasts 8 hours and departs from La Fortuna town.
+- Nature Lovers Combo Tour: Visit La Fortuna Waterfall, hike the paths of the Arenal Volcano, and walk the suspension bridge of the Arenal Hanging Bridges Park.
+This combo tour lasts 8 hours and departs from La Fortuna town.
 Lunch is included in the price, so you can enjoy being out in nature without worrying about food along the way!

-- 4 Activities Tour includes all the stops at the above tour but includes an additional visit to one of the Hot Springs in town.
-The hot springs in La Fortuna are not only beautiful but also natural and relaxing and provide a great way to end your day.
-We highly recommend Tabacon, but other hot springs are just as enjoyable
+- 4 Activities Tour: This combo tour includes all the stops in the Nature Lovers tour but includes an additional visit to one of the hot springs in town.
+The hot springs in La Fortuna are not only beautiful but are also a natural and relaxing way to end your day.
+We highly recommend Tabacon, but other hot springs are just as enjoyable.

 Tips for Visiting La Fortuna Waterfall

-Considering that getting to La Fortuna Waterfall Costa Rica requires lots of hiking, swimming, and even propelling down cliff sides, one thing you need to consider is hydration.
-Costa Rica is hot and humid on any given day and staying hydrated while hiking or spending time in the hot sun is important.
-So fill up a reusable water bottle so you can stay hydrated throughout the day.
+Considering that getting to La Fortuna Waterfall Costa Rica requires hiking, swimming, and even repelling down cliff sides, one thing you need to consider is hydration.
+Costa Rica is hot and humid on any given day and staying hydrated while on a hike or spending time in the hot sun is important.
+So be sure to fill up a reusable water bottle so you can stay hydrated throughout the day.

 Protect Your Skin

 La Fortuna Waterfall is in a relatively shady area, but it’s a good idea to take sunblock.
-The sun is strong in this part of the world.
+The location may be wet, but the sun is still very strong in this part of the world.

 Make sure you bring mosquito repellent as well.
 Mosquitos are everywhere, and they will come at you in swarms.
-DEET is terrible for nature and for our bodies, so pack a more natural mosquito repellent.
+DEET is terrible for the environment and for our bodies, so pack a more natural mosquito repellent.

 How Much Time Do You Need at La Fortuna Waterfall?

-If you are looking to combine your visit to La Fortuna Waterfall with other things in Arenal, we recommend staying in the area for at least 3-4 days.
+If you are looking to combine your visit to La Fortuna Waterfall with other activities in Arenal, we recommend staying in the area for at least 3-4 days.